karlaxnieves/support-git-delete-yespo/docs/Omnichannel/sms/setting-up-sms-processing.md

 * URL
 * Timeout

-Use [Yespo tags](https://docs.yespo.io/docs/how-transfer-utm-parameter) so that when uploading reports from GMS Hyber, you can quickly analyze how many messages of a specific type were sent: collecting feedback, installing an application, etc. If you use more than one tag in a message, they are substituted in the report separated by commas: tag=tag1,tag2,tag3.
+Use [Yespo tags](https://docs.yespo.io/docs/how-transfer-utm-parameter) so that when uploading reports from GMS Hyber, you can quickly analyze how many messages of a specific type were sent: collecting feedback, installing an application, etc. If you use more than one tag in a message, they are substituted in the report separated by commas: `tag=tag1`,`tag2`,`tag3`.

 > 📘 Note
 >
-> Ask GMS Hyber to add the 52.210.222.17 and 52.16.166.210 IP addresses to the allowed list.
+> Ask GMS Hyber to add the `52.210.222.17` and `52.16.166.210` **IP addresses** to the allowed list.

 ### **Infobip**